KatkayApps/SLComposeViewController-Extended/README.md

 SLComposeViewController-Extended for iOS
 ================================

-Dismissing a SLComposeViewController did not work well on iOS.
-Some kind of bug.
+Try to dismiss a SLComposeViewController with a completion block and you will see that the block will not be called every time.
+Probably some kind of bug on iOS 6.

-This code extends the SLComposeViewController to make it work.
+This code extends the SLComposeViewController class to make the controller run a block on dismissal and baby, this works.
+😃

 The same principle can be applied to any UIViewController that is not running the completion block on dismissal.